Trial of Michael Jackson: Verdict

 The jury deliberated for about 32 hours over seven days.
 On the initial vote, nine jurors voted to acquit Jackson, while three voted guilty.
 On June 13, 2005, they returned a verdict of not guilty on all charges.
 Jurors found the prosecution's case weak and the timeline of accusations problematic because they had claimed the molestation allegedly occurred after the broadcast of the documentary, when the world's attention was on Jackson and Gavin.
-One juror believed the mother was a scam artist.
+Jurors also described Janet's testimony as weak, and found it strange that she snapped her fingers and addressed them directly.
+Likewise, The New York Times described her testimony as "rambling, incoherent, and at times combative".
+One juror believed that Janet was a scam artist.
+Another juror remarked that "there wasn't a shred of evidence that was able to show us or give us any doubt in voting guilty.
+It was pretty obvious there was no other way to vote other than not guilty."

 In a news conference held after the trial, a juror said, "We expected better evidence, something that was a little more convincing.
 It just wasn't there."
-Sneddon suggested that Jackson’s celebrity status and the media had influenced the verdict.
+Sneddon suggested that Jackson's celebrity status and the media had influenced the verdict.
 The jury foreman, a retired high school counselor, said, "We looked at all the evidence and we looked at Michael Jackson and one of the first things we decided was we had to look at him just as another person and not a celebrity."

 Media coverage

 The trial attracted international media attention, and several commentators described it as a media circus.
 When news of the raid on Jackson's home broke, many channels switched to 24-hour rolling coverage; CBS, NBC, ABC and VH1 produced television specials.
 The media covered Jackson's health, dress and behavior, such as when he hopped on top of a car and waved to fans.
 The networks E! and Sky TV collaborated to produce re-enactments of highlights from the trial, which were broadcast daily.
 The re-enactment used look-alike actors, with impersonator Edward Moss portraying Jackson.

 In 2010, the British journalist Charles Thomson described the trial as "one of the most shameful episodes in journalistic history".
 He said the media coverage was "out of control ...
 The sheer amount of propaganda, bias, distortion, and misinformation is almost beyond comprehension."
-The Huffington Post contributor Luka Neskovic wrote that the trial "displayed media at their worst", with "sensationalism, exclusivity, negativity, eccentrics, chaos, and hysteria".
+HuffPost contributor Luka Neskovic wrote that the trial "displayed media at their worst", with "sensationalism, exclusivity, negativity, eccentrics, chaos, and hysteria".
 For example, according to Neskovic, when pornography was found in Jackson's home, many media outlets misreported it as child pornography.
 Neskovic observed that the media was more interested in reporting the prosecution than the defense, and that, for example, The Hollywood Reporter chose not to report two weeks of the defense case.